flo-compbio/monet/README.md

 ### Tutorials

-The following tutorials demonstrate how to use Monet to perform various basic and advanced analsis tasks.
+The following tutorials demonstrate how to use Monet to perform various basic and advanced analysis tasks.
 The Jupyter electronic notebooks can be [downloaded from GitHub](https://github.com/flo-compbio/monet-tutorials).

 #### Basics
 1. [Loading and saving expression data](https://nbviewer.jupyter.org/github/flo-compbio/monet-tutorials/blob/master/010%20-%20Loading%20and%20saving%20expression%20data.ipynb)